 Day 126: January 22, 2018

 Through a collaborative and creative process, architects, engineers, and interior designers mutually participate in the development of the digital model through frequent interactions with the project ownership team and end users.
-Gain insight from the building construction –including significant trade partners—to investigate specific building systems and ensure a value-driven approach.
+Gain insight from the building construction team–including significant trade partners—to investigate specific building systems and ensure a value-driven approach.

 Centered on creating a new main entrance, a portal wrapped in the companies’ signature aluminum production material creates an easily identified entry for use by all employees and visitors alike.
 The steel frame structure provides large open interior space and the ability to provide for large expanses of glass to bring in natural daylight and provide a more open and welcoming presence to visitors.
 Clad in a mixture of corrugated metal, concrete block, and wood, the materials provide for texture and undulation in the façade and bring a warmth and beauty to the industrial facility. – Kyle